shawnlawson/LCAN_SB3/README.md

 # one object, two property animations in parallel
 [[name.cues]]
 what.x = 100
-what.roation = 90
+what.rotation = 90

 # one object, two property animations in sequence
 [[name.cues]]
 what.x = 100
 [[name.cues]]
-what.roation = 90
+what.rotation = 90

 # one object, one property animation with two steps in sequence
 [[name.cues]]